CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/README.md

 ![](fig/classical_annealing.png)

 On the left, we show the initial configuration of the graph (randomized occupancies), where occupied sites are filled in, and interacting sites share an edge.
-In the middle, we show the energy and temperature of the system as a function of the steps in the Monte Carlo algorithm.
+In the middle, we plot the energy (blue) and temperature (red) of the system as a function of the steps in the Monte Carlo algorithm.
 On the right, we show the final configuration of the graph, which should be the ground state of the (classical) Hamiltonian.

 There are two subgraphs, each with three vertices.